How to study abroad with a low GPA

 Your teachers spend a lot of time with you.
 They know you much better than you think.
 Ask the teachers with whom you have a good relationship to write a recommendation for you.
 If you’re fortunate enough to have a mentor, you can also ask them for a recommendation letter.
 Sports coaches, counselors, and club or organization advisors are also great people to turn to for recommendation letters.
 These letters, written by trustworthy adults who have seen the way you learn, think and interact, will help the admissions officers to get to know your character and you as a person.

 Your personal statement is a blank canvas that you can use to describe and show who you are and why you deserve an acceptance letter.
 This is also another opportunity for you to show off your skills and accomplishments while the admission officers get to know you as a person.
 Take time to write a well-thought-out personal statement that will leave a lasting impression on the readers.
-If you are unsure where to start on this, check out blog post about writing a personal statement.
-Your personal SchoolApply education advisor can also help you with this crucial step as you go through the application journey, or you can learn more about writing a winning personal statement on our blog: “Writing a Compelling Statement of Purpose.”
+Your personal SchoolApply education advisor can also help you with this crucial step as you go through the application journey, or you can learn more about writing a winning personal statement on our blog: “Writing a Compelling Statement of Purpose”.

 Find the right university for you